mzazon/awesome-cloud-projects/aws/iam-access-control/iam-access-control.md

    echo "✅ Created session-based access control policy"
    ```

    Session-based controls limit the lifespan and scope of temporary credentials, reducing the risk window for compromised tokens.
-This policy ensures that credentials cannot be used indefinitely and restricts session duration to reasonable limits for operational security.
+This policy ensures that credentials cannot be used indefinitely and restricts session duration to reasonable limits for operational security, following AWS IAM best practices for temporary credential management.

 8. **Attach Policies and Test Configuration**:

    Attaching policies to test principals and creating sample resources allows validation of the access control logic before production deployment.
+This systematic approach ensures policy correctness and prevents potential access issues in production environments.

    ```bash
    # Attach tag-based policy to test user